shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “And take off the boots!”

-Mudrich slid the floorboard back into place, but it now curved upward.
-She just let it lie there as she rolled across the bed to get into a better position to move the bed back into place.
+Mudrich slid the wallboard back into place, but it now curved outward.
+She just let it hang there as she rolled across the bed to get into a better position to move the bed back into place.
+She pushed the bed over, pinning the wallboard into position.

 Ersatzica kicked off the boots and slid her head into the mask of the wolf skin, transforming back into wolf Ersie.
 She stashed the boots between herself and the wall, and turned her back to the room.